WTWC-TV: Newscasts

 Holt-Robinson launched the first attempt at a local news service on WTWC, News 40, on October 13, 1986.
 Within six months of the newscast's launch, WTWC-TV's general manager resigned; the female news anchor was dismissed because owner Holt had wanted a male solo anchor and only used a two-anchor format on the general manager's advice.
 Emblematic of the station's woes at the time, the newscasts were pocked with technical snafus and drew criticism for questionable news judgment.
 Under the circumstances, it took until January 1988 for the newscasts to attract an audience large enough for A. C. Nielsen to generate a rating.
 By then, the station attracted six percent of the Leon County audience, which was dwarfed by WTXL's 11 percent and WCTV's 72 percent.
 Turnover was high; by the start of 1988, only one original anchor was still at the station.
 The news department was ultimately axed in March 1991.

 As soon as Guy Gannett announced its purchase of WTWC-TV, it declared its intention to add local newscasts.
 It hired away Mike Rucker, a longtime meteorologist at WCTV, from his position at the Florida Division of Emergency Management to become channel 40's chief meteorologist.
 NBC News 40 launched March 13, 1997.
-Gannett poured significant resources into the news department, investing in a modern set and weather equipment.
+Guy Gannett poured significant resources into the news department, investing in a modern set and weather equipment.
 While it waged a battle with WTXL for second place behind long-dominant WCTV, the news department lost money throughout its existence.
 WTWC axed its newscasts at the end of November 2000 after learning it faced severe budget cuts for 2001 under Sinclair.
 Station management felt the cutbacks would make a quality product impossible and decided to get out of local news altogether.

-While the NBC channel still does not offer any local news, the Fox subchannel does under arrangements that predate Sinclair operation.
+While the NBC channel does not offer any local news, the Fox subchannel did under arrangements that predated Sinclair operation.
 In 2003, WTLH had partnered with WCTV for the latter to produce a 10 p.m. local newscast, a partnership that later expanded to include an hour-long newscast at 7 a.m.
+On January 5, 2026, these newscasts moved to Gray-owned WFXU (channel 57.1/6.6).